Music classes for babies and young children

 Baby signs stimulate brain development particularly in the areas involved in language, memory and concept (thinking) skills.
 Every time the child is successful, connections get made or strengthened that make it easier for other efforts to succeed.
 Without signs, these changes would have to wait until they could actually say the words, often months later.

-The groups for children aged from 9 months to 3 years of age are presented in an informal way, without any pressure being placed on the child to perform musically in any particular way.
+The groups for children aged from 9 months to 3 years of age are very informal, without any pressure being placed on the child to perform musically in any particular way.
+The focus is on enabling tots and their parents and carers to spend quality time together and with others during these precious months when they change and learn so quickly.

 We aim to give the child a positive experience of music and for them to appreciate music for him/herself by listening to it, moving to it, or creating it at whatever age or ability they have reached.